MounaBelaid/personal-website-academia/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 140  # Order that this section will appear.

-title = "PyLadies Tunis and Tunis R User Group Experiences" subtitle = ""
+title = "R-Ladies Paris Experience" subtitle = ""

 [content]